wallyhealth/policies/README.md

 ### How to build the docs

-- `gem install bundler --user-install`
+- `gem install bundler sass --user-install`
 - `bundle install`

 *Commands*